Miley Cyrus Gets Sexy In Spandex & Cowboy Boots

 In addition, Liam has revealed that Miley decided to change her last name to Hemsworth, which made him emotional.

-Fans can see more of Miley Cyrus, and her husband Liam Hemsworth, by following the couple on Instagram.
+Fans can see more of Miley Cyrus, and her husband, Liam Hemsworth, by following the couple on Instagram.